 However, the practical experience with transfers is not so clear.
-The data relating to address re-cycling is inconclusive, in that between 2011 and late 2017 the pool of unadvertised addresses sat between some 38 and 40 /8s.
-This pool of unadvertised addresses rose from the start of 2018 and by early 2020 there were just under 50 /8s that were unadvertised in the public Internet.
-This 2-year period of increase in the unadvertised address pool appeared to be a period where IPv4 addresses were being hoarded, though such a conclusion from just this high-level aggregate date is highly speculative and probably unjustified.
+The data relating to address re-cycling is inconclusive, in that between 2011 and late 2017 the pool of unadvertised addresses sat between some 48 and 50 /8s.
+This pool of unadvertised addresses rose from the start of 2018 and by early 2020 there were just under 51 /8s that were unadvertised in the public Internet.
+This 2-year period of increase in the unadvertised address pool appeared to be a period where IPv4 addresses were being hoarded, though such a conclusion from just this high-level aggregate date is highly speculative.

-There has been a substantial reduction in the size of this unadvertised address pool at the start of 2021.
+There was a substantial reduction in the size of this unadvertised address pool at the start of 2021.
 The major change in 2021 was the announcement in the Internet's routing system of some seven /8s from the address space originally allocated to the US Department of Defence in the early days of the then ARPANET.
 At the end of 2021 AS749 originated more IPv4 addresses than any other network, namely some 211,581,184 addresses, or the equivalent of a /4.34 in prefix length notation, or some 5% of the total IPv4 address pool.

-Across 2022 and 2023 the previous trend of an increasingly large pool of unadvertised addresses resumed its rise.
+Across 2022 and 2023 the previous trend of an increasing pool of unadvertised addresses resumed.
+On December 12 2024 a total of some 81,224,704 addresses (the equivalent of 4.8 /8s) was advertised by ASes operated by Amazon, mainly AS16509, bringing the total pool of unadvertised addresses down to a level last observed in the year 2000.